SLC

 of projected demand from data centers alone this decade

-U.S. electricity consumption is expected to reach record highs in 2026 and 2027, driven largely by AI computing and electrification.
+U.S. electricity consumption is expected to reach record highs in 2026 and 2027, driven largely by AI infrastructure, hyperscale data centers, advanced manufacturing, electrification and population growth.

 Salt Lake City Image